-Your Notice must give the lessor, agent or provider the correct amount of time to remedy the breach.
+Your notice must give the lessor, agent or provider the correct amount of time to remedy the breach.

-- Give 7 days notice in general tenancies and moveable dwellings. - Give 5 days notice in rooming accommodation.
+- Give seven days notice in general tenancies and moveable dwellings. - Give five days notice in rooming accommodation.

-If you send the Notice by mail, add two business days to the notice period to allow for delivery (or longer if you live in a rural area).
+If you send the notice by mail add extra days to the notice period, to allow for mail delivery in your area.